JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Convergencias_y_divergencias_principio_antropico.md

 But is the initial question really being answered?
 Both the answer from several centuries ago and the current one, don't they give the impression that they are trying to avoid something?
 Perhaps the time has come for science to turn its eyes to the reality that the universe has been designed with a purpose... that there are minds that design and organize in such a masterful way that everything seems to work automatically. in some mechanistic way.

 > _The sovereignty of God is unlimited; it is the fundamental fact of all creation.
 The universe was not inevitable.
 The universe is not an accident, neither is it self-existent.
-The universe is a work of creation and is therefore wholly subject to the will of the Creator._ ([UB 3:6.2](/en/The_Urantia_Book/3#p6_2))
+The universe is a work of creation and is therefore wholly subject to the will of the Creator._ (<a id="a61_276"></a>[UB 3:6.2](/en/The_Urantia_Book/3#p6_2))

 If we refuse to admit that the values of the constants are what they are because they reproduce the cosmos in which we find ourselves and have been chosen very carefully; if we refuse to admit a mental intervention with will and purpose, that leads us to have to speculate with an endless number of enormously fanciful assumptions, such as admitting infinite parallel universes to ours in which each one differs by an infinitesimal value from one of the characteristics of each of the particles that compose it.
 Universes that, on the other hand, we would not have any possibility of contacting.
 Or we would have to look for alternatives that in other places (to which we do not have access) an infinite number of universes have been formed and have evolved according to their own parameters, each one with different values of the different universal physical constants.
 We are in one of them and it is the one that is given to us to observe.
 Or, through endless ages, alternate universes have followed one another until chance has allowed those values to collude to bring into existence the universe we know.